Adrienne Gardner, PhD

 For over 15 years, I worked both in private practice and in educational settings as a psychotherapist, helping to resolve issues around self-esteem, career transitions, goal setting and weight management.
 As a Corporate Trainer and Master Facilitator I worked with groups on diversity and inclusion, values clarification, conflict resolution, team building and leadership development.

 Coaching is a natural transition.
-I coach to give hope to the hopeless and voice to the voiceless by enabling each person to realize their true potential.
-My goal is to participate in improving the quality of life of those I reach.
+I coach to give hope to the hopeless and voice to the voiceless by empowering women to realize their true potential.
+My goal is to participate in enhancing the quality of life for those with whom I interact.
 I have a great ability to simplify the complicated with compassion and help you understand that the power to change lies within.
-I believe that I can offer help and hope to you through coaching in specific areas of your life.
+I believe that I can offer help and hope to you through coaching.

 I live in Atlanta, a long way from the projects of BedStuy USA where I grew up.
 I enjoy working out in the gym, tap dancing and the beauty of dance, and doing "nothing" at the beach.
 I start each morning in prayer and end each day with thanksgiving.
 I love the Lord and believe that His promises are true.